reena-pasunuri/reena-pasunuri/README.md

 Hello!
 I'm Reena Pasunuri 👋

-I'm an ISTQB Certified Test Engineer with 5+ years of experience in software testing, specializing in automation testing for web, mobile, and API applications.
-My expertise includes:
+I'm an ISTQB Certified Software Test Engineer specializing in automation testing for web, mobile, desktop and API applications.

+My expertise includes-
 ✔ Selenium with Java for robust web automation
 ✔ Playwright with TypeScript for modern UI automation
 ✔ API Testing using Rest Assured & Postman